astronomer/astronomer-providers/docs/astronomer/google/cloud/sensors/gcs/index.rst

        Service Account Token Creator IAM role to the directly preceding identity, with first account from the list granting this role to the originating account (templated).
    :param polling_interval: The interval in seconds to wait between checks for matching objects.

    .. py:method:: execute(self, context)

+      Airflow runs this method on the worker and defers using the trigger.

+   .. py:method:: execute_complete(self, context, event = None)

+      Callback for when the trigger fires - returns immediately.
+      Relies on trigger to throw an exception, otherwise it assumes execution was successful.

+.. py:class:: GCSObjectUpdateSensorAsync(polling_interval = 5, **kwargs)

+   Bases: :py:obj:`airflow.providers.google.cloud.sensors.gcs.GCSObjectUpdateSensor`

+   Async version to check if an object is updated in Google Cloud Storage

+   :param bucket: The Google Cloud Storage bucket where the object is.
+   :param object: The name of the object to download in the Google cloud
+       storage bucket.
+   :param ts_func: Callback for defining the update condition.
+The default callback
+       returns execution_date + schedule_interval.
+The callback takes the context
+       as parameter.
+   :param google_cloud_conn_id: The connection ID to use when
+       connecting to Google Cloud Storage.
+   :param delegate_to: The account to impersonate using domain-wide delegation of authority,
+       if any.
+For this to work, the service account making the request must have domain-wide delegation enabled.
+   :param impersonation_chain: Optional service account to impersonate using short-term
+       credentials, or chained list of accounts required to get the access_token of the last account in the list, which will be impersonated in the request.
+       If set as a string, the account must grant the originating account the Service Account Token Creator IAM role.
+       If set as a sequence, the identities from the list must grant Service Account Token Creator IAM role to the directly preceding identity, with first account from the list granting this role to the originating account (templated).

+   .. py:method:: execute(self, context)